-The claims cover projections of Mississippi-Valley-type zinc/lead/silver mineralization that is exposed on an adjacent property in historic mine workings.
+The property is currently under option to Nevada Zinc Corporation ("Nevada Zinc") whereby Nevada Zinc has the right to earn a 100% interest.
 A zinc deposit beneath shallow alluvial cover near the historic workings is currently being delineated via drilling by Nevada Zinc and soil geochemistry indicates the mineralization extends onto the SoLM property.